nutsllc/toybox-php/README.md

 ### List of the php.ini paramaters that you can change

-Values list below are default value.
+Values list below are a default value.

 * ``-e MEMORY_LIMIT=32M"``
 * ``-e POST_MAX_SIZE=16M"``